ThalosBots/.github/profile/README.md

 *Short and quick*👋 We are a group on independent developer that get together to test-out the state of art and develop fun projects, along-side professional software products.

-> ⚠️All the software made public is intended to be used in our products
+> ⚠️ All the software made public is intended to be used in our products

 <details>
   <summary><h1>How to contribute?</h1></summary>